butaixianran/Blender-Vmd-Retargeting/README.md

 Your blender version is too old, pls use Blender 3.0 or later.

 ## Eye can not be fully closed
 MMD model comes with 5 morphs can close eyes.
-But other character like Daz or CC3 only has one morph to close eye.
+But other character like Daz or CC only has one morph to close eye.

 Normally, vmd motion's creator only use 1 of those 5 morphs to close eye, to avoid chaos.
 But, there are a few vmd motion's creator will play with all 5 morphs.

-In that case, all 5 mmd morphs data is converted into 1 daz/cc3 morph, so one morph's data will cover another, which make eyes can not be fully closed.
+In that case, all 5 mmd morphs data is converted into 1 daz/cc morph, so one morph's data will cover another, which make eyes can not be fully closed.

 The only solution for this, is remove all other 4 morphs' data in MMD, only keep one of them.